Sirsasana

 Modify the full body as much as possible by breathing slowly and greatly and if enjoyable close the eyes and stay focused.

-At the starting, the full weight would be felt at the neck and shoulders counting the elbows too, but with exercise the most of the body weight will move towards the head and you will find less rigidity at the neck and shoulders.
+At the starting, the full weight would be felt at the neck and shoulders counting the elbows too, but with exercise most of the body weight will move towards the head and you will find less rigidity at the neck and shoulders.

 In this final position of Salamba Sirsasana, conduct the focus to balancing the body with breathing and pulling in the tummy making the abdominal muscles are tight thus allowing strength to the spine making sure the imbalance is decreased.

-After taking a few breaths in the final position for a comfortable time, come back by flexing the knees and sliding them down to the the ground expires in back order and then releases the neck and shoulders and finally the head off the ground.
+After taking a few breaths in the final position for a comfortable time, come back by flexing the knees and sliding them down to the ground expires in back order and then releases the neck and shoulders and finally the head off the ground.

 Go back on your back supine and compose the body for Savasana taking a few breaths and then go into Sarvangasana for a few breaths to issue any stress at the neck and shoulders while at the exercise of Sirsasana.